Learn how the fund supports academic physicians and read about the showcase award winners.

 This project looked at understanding that supporting rural physician teams in their communication, decision-making and conflict resolution may help improve the outcomes of performance and individual commitment to these teams.

-Better health care performance is valued by the system and individual patients while commitment of physicians to their team is valuable in Northern Ontario's environment of rural physician scarcity.
+Better health-care performance is valued by the system and individual patients while the commitment of physicians to their team is valuable in northern Ontario's environment of rural physician scarcity.

 Best in Quality and Safety

 The METS (Measurement of Exercise Tolerance Before Surgery) Study: A Multicentre Prospective Cohort Study of Cardiopulmonary Exercise Testing for Improving Preoperative Risk Stratification for Major Non-Cardiac Surgery